Grails-Plugin-Consortium/grails-cxf/README.markdown

 -----------------
 Currently there seems to be an issue dealing with `List` response types and services exposed via 'cxfjax' and EndpointType.JAX_WS.
 Wiring will fail if you try and use `@XmlAccessorType(XmlAccessType.FIELD)`.
 You must use `@XmlAccessorType(XmlAccessType.NONE)` and annotate your fields explicitly that you want exposed.
 I am looking into this issue, but currently I know of no other way to make Lists work.

-This also means that you will have to add the properties you want exposed that would normally be auto exposed via the FIELD type such as `Long id`, `Long version`, etc.
+You will have to add the properties you want exposed that would normally be auto exposed via the FIELD type such as `Long id`, `Long version`, etc.  If you specify the service method return type as `def` you will probably see JAXB complain about not knowing about ArrayLists.

 Service class:
 ```groovy